 - Solo Exhibition, Jason Patterson, painter of African American History, Kent Cultural Alliance Artist in Residence Sept 2018 to May 2019

 - Migration – Works inspired by Jacob Lawrence’s Great Migration Series, by Kent County Public School students.

 By the fall of 2019, the Kent Cultural Alliance had raised $800,000 to begin the historic building’s renovation process.
-To date we have gutted the inside, completely rebuilt the foundation, are working on framing out the inside and completely finishing the exterior renovations (as show below in Artist’s rendering) with work to be completed late fall 2020.
+To date we have gutted the inside, completely rebuilt the foundation, are working on framing out the inside and completely finishing the exterior renovations (as show below in Artist’s rendering) with work to be completed winter 2021.